 In the early stages of your injury recovery, you may need a brace that limits your ankle range of motion and provides firm compression.
 But, as your rehab progresses and you heal, you may need a brace that allows more ankle movement with less compression.

 If you would like to learn more about what exercises are best for your recovery, our ankle sprain exercises article has all the information you need to get started.
-Or use the ankle sprain rehab plan in the Exakt Health app – it’s free to use.
+Or use the ankle sprain rehab plan in the Exakt Health app – it’s easy to use.